With more people working from home, it can be difficult to feel part of the team. Here's how to show your remote employees appreciation

 But managing your schedule at home also means completely upsettings your routines.

-Humans are creatures of habit, and we need routines to keep our life in order and put our brain on autopilot when we’re too tired or stressed.
+Humans are creatures of habit, and we need routines to keep our life in order and put our brains on autopilot when we’re too tired or stressed.

 If you have transitioned to working from home to an office setting, I’d suggest trying to respect your usual hours.

-Start working when you would on a regular office day, eat at your usual lunchtime.
-Most importantly, stop working in the afternoon at your office regular closing hours.
+Start working when you would on a regular office day, and eat at your usual lunchtime.
+Most importantly, stop working in the afternoon at your office's regular closing hours.

 This will help you get into your work routine and unplug your brain when you’ve finished.

 Your focus and your productivity will thank you, believe me!